California teen arrested for role in ‘swatting’ plot targeting mosque in Sanford

 The Seminole County Sheriff’s Office teamed up with the Department of Justice and the Federal Bureau of Investigation to investigate the mosque incident in Sanford.

-A search warrant was executed two weeks ago and a warrant for Filion’s arrest was obtained afterward.
+A search warrant was executed two weeks ago and a warrant for the suspect’s arrest was obtained afterward.

 He was extradited to Seminole County on Tuesday and booked into the John E. Polk Correctional Facility without bond.

-The SCSO said investigators believe Filion may be connected to other swatting incidents across the nation.
+The SCSO said investigators believe the suspect may be connected to other swatting incidents across the nation.
 Authorities within their local jurisdictions will be responsible for investigating those cases if a link is made, the agency said.

 In a statement, Sheriff Dennis Lemma called swatting “a perilous and senseless crime that puts peoples lives in dangerous situations and drains resources.”